• Skip to primary navigation

 Admission: Free

 A 226-acre national park, Fort Wadsworth is one of the oldest military installations in the country.
-Visitors can observe a part of history here, take in views of New York Harbor (including those mini islands off of Staten Island: Swinburne and Hoffman Islands), and walk, run or bike through the fort.
-NOTE: The on-site museum is currently closed to the public.
+Visitors can observe a part of history here, take in views of New York Harbor (including those mini islands off of Staten Island: Swinburne and Hoffman Islands), and walk, run, or bike through the fort.

 4. Historic Richmond Town